 Join us in fostering a deeper understanding of the intersections between Jewish Studies and the transformative power of Artificial Intelligence.
 Your insights and perspectives are invaluable as we embark on this intellectual journey together.

 We are asking for pitches/abstracts of up to 250 words, accompanied by an introductory paragraph (i.e., a writing sample demonstrating the author’s ability to write in a clear and engaging way, for both academic and non-academic audiences).

 Teaching with Film and Media Submissions

 We invite 2–3 sentence pitches for the “Teaching with Film and Media” section, edited by Olga Gershenson.
-Final submissions will consist of a short essay about a film relevant to the figure of the Jewish mother and a brief discussion of its pedagogical potential in Jewish Studies courses.
-Each essay will be 250–300 words (including director, year, country of production, and distributor) plus a representative image.
+Final submissions will consist of a short essay about a film relevant to the theme of AI and a brief discussion of its pedagogical potential in Jewish Studies courses.
+Each essay will be 250-300 words (including director, year, country of production, and distributor) plus a representative image.